PombertLab/3DFI/README.md

 Alternatively, any set of PDB files can be fed as input for structural homology searches/visualization with GESAMT/ChimeraX.
 For example, protein structures predicted using web-based platforms such as [SWISS-MODEL](https://swissmodel.expasy.org/), predicted locally with pipelines like [I-TASSER](https://zhanglab.ccmb.med.umich.edu/I-TASSER/download/), or downloaded from the new EMBL-EBI/Deepmind [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/) can be used as queries for structural homology searches.

 ### Installation
 The 3DFI pipeline can be downloaded directly from GitHub with git clone.
-For ease of use, the 3DFI directories can be also be set as environment variables as follows:
+For ease of use, the 3DFI directories can be also be set as environment variables.
+The script [setup_3DFI.pl](https://github.com/PombertLab/3DFI/blob/master/setup_3DFI.pl) can be used to facilitate this process.

 ```Bash
 ## To download 3DFI from GitHub: